 Alright, freelancers – it’s time to confess!
 How many of you are guilty of not communicating regularly enough with your clients?
 Maybe you’re running behind on your deadline, and you’re too embarrassed to let your client know in a timely manner.
 Or maybe the client has done something to upset you, and you refuse to reply to one or two of their emails.

 The truth is, people with poor communication skills often don’t even know they have them.
 A designer can be technically excellent, but if they fail to communicate with their client, they will not continue to get work.
-Today, we’re going to explore those communication “sins” that cause designers so much trouble, and how you can turn them around so that your clients will start rejoicing again.

 Let’s face it – being a freelancer is a tough job.
 Sometimes your clients can aggravate you to the point where you want to scream at them or worse.
 However, if you’re on a job, it’s still your responsibility to keep the client up to date on your progress.
 If you don’t, you’re essentially stooping down to whatever level of immaturity you think they’re guilty of.

 Remember that you have to earn your client’s trust, and regular communication is often the quickest way to do that.
 Many clients would much rather work with a so-so freelancer who is reliable and consistent, than a brilliant freelancer who can’t be counted on to communicate regularly.
 If you’re upset with your client for some reason, the best response is to request some sort of change in the terms of the project.
 Not getting paid enough?
 Ask the client if you can transition to a project or position that pays more.
 Simply want to quit?
 It’s better to cut your losses early and find a new client rather than suffer through a horrible project that will leave you drained of time, resources, and energy.